LittleHund/CustomPaintingsMod/README.md

 this mod replaces all paintings with your custom ones.<br>
 - create or use a folder named "CustomPaintings" within the plugins folder(subfolders also work).<br>
 - put any .png, .jpg, .jpeg file in this folder and play.<br>
 there is a converter with instructions on the github page.<br>
 enjoy!!<br>
 <br>
+- for syncing to work everyone needs to have exactly the same images installed and loaded.
 <br>
 this works with multiple different folders in different locations.<br>
 as long as al the folders are named "CustomPaintings" and is within any (sub)folder within BepInEx\plugins.<br>